tcd-museumbuilding/tcd-museumbuilding.github.io/README.md

-# This is a student project for the museum building in TCD.
+# This is a student project for the Museum Building in TCD.